greenpeace-cee/at.greenpeace.gpapi/docs/engagement.md

 features:

 - Creating or matching contacts
 - Creating activities from type `petition_signature`
 - Retrieving a list of petition related campaigns
-- Retrieving a list of available media for how a petiton can be transferred
+- Retrieving a list of available media for how a petition can be transferred

 A Standard use case would be that the API-using application sends the contact data and petition data to Civi.
 If the contact already exists in Civi, the petition signature activity is created at that found contact, otherwise a new contact is created and the petition signature activity is created at that found contact.

 ## Endpoints

 ### Surveys `(Engage.getpetitions)`

 #### Description
 The `Engage.getpetitions` endpoint allows clients to retrieve a list of all the petitions in Civi.

 #### Parameters
 From the return values you shall use for input fields: